edfus/get-twitter-likes/README.md

 You should also make sure the top *5* Tweets in your `https://twitter.com/YOURUSERNAME/likes` timeline is up to date (e.g. not liking a Tweet from 2010 right before running this script).

-(The reason why, if you are wondering, is sequential ids are not assigned to favs, but to the original statuses and we are relying on the minimum one of that in each fetched group for performing a hacky iteration using `max_id` param)
+(The reason why, if you are wondering, is sequential ids are not assigned to favs, but to the original statuses and we are relying on the minimum one of that in each fetched group for performing a hacky iteration using `max_id` parameter)

 ## Intallation